×

 On the subjects I paint

-Looking at the World & Seeing Within
+Explore the World & See Within

 Thinking & Exploring Life Through the Making of Art

-Reading Time: 9 minutes
+Reading Time: 10 minutes

-Looking at the World & Seeing Within
+Looking Out : Seeing Within

 Journal Entry: Water & Sky.
 Sunset on Kaanapali Beach, Maui.
 Series: Water and Sky.
 A pointillist painting of a technicolor sunset common in Hawaii.